Hydepwns/beachPatrol/README.md

 # beachPatrol

 🏖️🚓**beachPatrol** is an project by [LidoDAO contributors](https://www.lido.fi) with the purpose of amplifying the eyes and ears of Lido DAO.

 🏖️🚓**beachPatrol** empowers contributors by providing pre-packaged AI meta-aggregation and parsing methods.

 **V0.1:** Summary, this code is designed to download a Twitter Space, split it into manageable chunks if necessary, transcribe the audio, and then generate a summary and an executive summary of the transcription.
 The app utilizes Redis running on VPS through Docker.
 The discord bot connects to redis and to Celery-wrapped redis, where Celery handles the task management and queue.
-*Note: we are experimenting with moving summaries over to [Chain of Density](https://arxiv.org/abs/2309.04269)*

 ## Table of Contents